Jerry-Shaw/Nervsys/README.md

 Old version before 3.0.0 is discontinued and the source codes located here: https://github.com/Jerry-Shaw/NervSys/tree/3.2

 Demo module is out and opened here https://github.com/Jerry-Shaw/fruit.
-You can try it with NervSys with detailed comments in the picker.php
+You can try it with NervSys with detailed comments in the "fruit.php"

 Sensor Module is opened for communication, https://github.com/Jerry-Shaw/sensor.
 Always needs developers.